KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 ./komodo-cli -ac_name=ROGUE cclib highlander 17 '["4fd6f5cad0fac455e5989ca6eef111b00292845447075a802e9335879146ad5a"]'
 ```

-To use the character in a future game, save the transaction id that is returned from the above command and use it when executing the [register](../cryptoconditions/cc-rogue.html#register) method for a future game.
+To use the character again, save the transaction id that is returned from the above command and use it when executing the [register](../cryptoconditions/cc-rogue.html#register) method for a future game.

 ## Gameplay Documentation